Alec Guinness: Autobiographies and biography

 Guinness wrote three volumes of a best-selling autobiography, beginning with Blessings in Disguise in 1985, followed by My Name Escapes Me in 1996, and A Positively Final Appearance in 1999.
 He recorded each of them as an audiobook.
 Shortly after his death, Lady Guinness asked the couple's close friend and fellow Catholic, novelist Piers Paul Read, to write Guinness's official biography.
-It was published in 2002.
+It was published in 2003.

+On 19 September 2025, it was announced Zeb Soanes would return to the stage to play Guinness, his hero, in a one-man-show, touring the UK in 2026.
+Soanes wrote to Guinness when he was aged 17 and received a handwritten note of encouragement.
+Two Halves of Guinness, by Mark Burgess, follows Guinness as he reflects on his distinguished but mysterious life and career, including his fears that he would only be remembered for the iconic role of the Jedi Knight Obi-Wan Kenobi in Star Wars.
+The play, directed by Selina Cadell, opened at the Watermill Theatre, Newbury on 29 January 2026 and transferred to the Park Theatre, London on 20 April.